Child Abuse Services

 Stockport Without Abuse

-Stockport Without Abuse are a local charity who offer a range of services to help and support women, men and children who are affected by domestic abuse.
+Stockport Without Abuse is the largest domestic abuse organisation in Stockport.
+We are a local charity who offer a range of services to help and support women, men and children who are affected by domestic abuse.
 Everyone has the right to live their life free from fear, violence and abuse.
-Sometimes it is difficult to know what is happening.

-If they're unable to answer your call, or you need support outside of these hours, you should contact the national domestic abuse helpline on: 0808 2000 247
+If we are unable to answer your call, or you need support outside of these hours, you should contact the National Domestic Abuse Helpline on: 0808 2000 247 or the Greater Manchester helpline on: 0800 254 0909.

 Contact Details